andreimerlescu/andreimerlescu/TOPOBUILDER.md

 <-doneCh
 ```

-First we set up the concurrency channels, slices and wait group; then we proceed over to the spawning 2 **goroutines**.
-The first is for the _zones processing_ and the second is for the _error collecting_.
+First we set up the concurrency channels, slices, and wait group; then we spawn two **goroutines**.
+The first handles _zone processing_ and the second handles _error collecting_.
 Each zone defined is spawned into its own goroutine.

 Without the `<-doneCh` at the end of the block, the zones would never validate.
-If the configuration calls for three zones, then there will be three spawned goroutines - one for each zone.
-If the zone yields an error, that value is passed into the `errCh` and then picked up by the error collector via the `range errCh`.
+If the configuration calls for three zones, there will be three spawned goroutines — one per zone.
+If a zone yields an error, that value is passed into `errCh` and picked up by the error collector via `range errCh`.

-After each of these extensive checks are performed on each of the components used throughout `topobuilder`, the `app.config.Validate(app)` finally completes!
+After each of these extensive checks is performed on each of the components used throughout `topobuilder`, `app.config.Validate(app)` finally completes:

 ```go
 verbose.Asis("SUCCESSFULLY VALIDATED APPLICATION RUNTIME ENVIRONMENT!")
 ```

-That brings us back up to `main()` where we hand off to the `app.Run()` next.
-Lines 131-194 in `application.go`, the `Run()` method is defined as:
+That brings us back to `main()`, where we hand off to `app.Run()`.
+Lines 131-194 in `application.go`:

 ```go